weecology/lab-manual/WEecology:-Onboarding-Checklist.md

 * OneDrive: students also have access to “unlimited” storage on UF’s [OneDrive](https://cloud.it.ufl.edu/collaboration-tools/office-365/).
 - [ ] Set up your computer to print to the lab printer.
 The lab printer is located in room 015 and accessible from the UFL network at 10.242.89.51.
 You may need to [download and install drivers](https://support.hp.com/us-en/drivers/selfservice/hp-color-laserjet-pro-mfp-m478-m479-series/19202514) before adding it as a printer in order for it to function properly.
 - [ ] Set up [access to the T: drive](https://github.com/weecology/lab-wiki/wiki/Accessing-the-T:-drive).
 This is a shared drive for the lab, and can be used to store large files associated with your project.
+- [ ] If the UF VPN is not already on your computer, install the [Cisco AnyConnect VPN](https://it.ufl.edu/ict/documentation/network-infrastructure/vpn/).
+You'll need this to do literature searches from off campus.

 Congratulations!
 You have mastered the essentials of being a Weecologist!
 You’re now ready for Stage 2 of Onboarding: Engaging with the Science and Tools.